Emie18/SalesTraction/README.md

 GET /students/offer/:id => get all register offer from the give, student #TODO

-GET /offer/all?name=""&sector=""&region=""&commission=""&mode="" => get all offer with a filter POST /offer/create => create an offer
+GET /offer/all?name=""&sector=""&region=""&commission=""&mode="" => get all offer with a filter GET /offer/applications/:id => See all application of the offer with the given id POST /offer/create => create an offer
 POST /offer/update => update offer
-GET /offer/delete?id="" => delete offer
+POST /offer/delete => delete an offer
 POST /offer/apply => apply to an offer
-GET /offer/applications/:id => See all application of the offer with the given id

 POST /match/like => like an account
 GET /match/suggestion/:id => get all suggestions for the account with the given id